-and $m_{\rm sp}$ is the individual neutrino mass in the model.
 We report the best-fit value of the model parameters in Tab.~\ref{tab:other_models}, obtained from translating our constraints on $\nef$ and $\mef$.
-We also show in Fig.~\ref{fig:nt-vs-othermodels} the residuals of the CMB TT, TE, EE and matter power spectra between our best-fit non-thermal HDM model and these two models.
+We also show in Fig.~\ref{fig:nt-vs-othermodels-pk} and \ref{fig:nt-vs-othermodels-cls} the residuals of the matter power spectra and CMB TT, TE, EE power spectra between our best-fit non-thermal HDM model and these two models.
 This explicitly demonstrates our claim that, once $\nef$ and $\mef$ are fixed, observables are indistinguishable.
-We note that the residuals between the thermal neutrino model at different temperature and our non-thermal HDM model are of the order of the sensitivity of future LSS experiments such as EUCLID and LSST, and therefore this simple mapping might become limited in the future.
+We note that the residuals between the thermal neutrino model at different temperatures and our non-thermal HDM model are of the order of the sensitivity of future LSS experiments such as EUCLID and LSST, and therefore this simple mapping might become limited in the future.
 Note that, to avoid biasing constraints due to prior effects, we refrain from translating our reconstructed posterior on $\nef$ and $\mef$ into the model parameters.

 The values we report in Tab.~\ref{tab:other_models} have direct implication for thermalized hidden sector from both particle physics \cite{Reece:2015lch} and cosmological perspective \cite{Gariazzo:2013gua,Cyr-Racine:2013fsa}.
 Interestingly the main parameter for building a thermal hidden sector model is the temperature ratio $\xi= \frac{T_s}{T_{vis}}$ which received a competitive constraint (though it depends on the model) from our analysis and it may have strong implications for light sterile neutrino \cite{Gariazzo:2013gua} or other hidden sector particle physics models \cite{Foot:2014mia,Franca:2013zxa}.
-If the thermal hidden particle interacts with dark matter or other particle in dark sector, the coupling and other particle physics parameters can be constrained from our result \cite{Brust:2013ova}.
+If the hidden thermal particle interacts with dark matter or other particles in the dark sector, the coupling and other particle physics parameters can be constrained from our result \cite{Brust:2013ova}.